pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Remove user metadata

-Removes the metadata from a specified UUID.
+Removes metadata for a UUID.

 #### Method(s)